 Maryland is a state with very specific requirements for divorce.
-If a couple intends to divorce in Maryland, they must live apart for one year or give a reason they should be granted a divorce.
-One common reason listed by Divorcenet.com is abandonment or desertion.
-To file for divorce on the grounds of abandonment or desertion in Maryland, specific requirements must be met.
+Oftentimes, if a couple intends to divorce in Maryland, they must live apart for one year or give a reason they should be granted a divorce.
+However, in situations where one spouse is particularly at fault, the waiting period can be waived and the divorce can be obtained immediately.

 If a spouse has abandoned his or her partner and cannot be found, Maryland recognizes a default divorce.
 In this type of divorce, the abandoned partner can sign the divorce papers without consent of the missing partner.